giampaolo/psutil/docs/api.rst

     The process creation time as a floating point number expressed in seconds since the epoch (seconds since January 1, 1970, at midnight UTC).
-The return value, which is cached after first call, is based on the system clock, which means it may be affected by changes such as manual adjustments or time synchronization (e.g. NTP).
+The return value, which is cached after first call, is based on the system clock, which means it is affected by changes such as manual adjustments or time synchronization (e.g. NTP).

     .. code-block:: pycon